THE EARLY CHRISTIAN CHURCH, TRADITION, AND SCRIPTURE

 The heart of Christian tradition and the Christian way of life is Jesus Christ.

 The Church is the Body of Christ (Ephesians 5:23, Colossians 1:24) and provides continuity for the Word of God.

-Transmission of the Christian faith through the early times of the Church included: (1) the Memorial of the Last Supper on Sunday the Lord's Day through the Tradition of the Liturgy of the Word and Eucharist; (2) the development of the Apostles' Creed during Baptism; and (3) the formation of the canon of the New Testament, to discern which writings were truly inspired by the Holy Spirit and crucial to instruction in the faith.
+Transmission of the Christian faith through the early times of the Church included: (1) the Memorial of the Last Supper on Sunday the Lord's Day through the Tradition of the Liturgy of the Word and Eucharist; (2) the development of the Apostles' Creed during Baptism; and (3) the formation of the canon of the New Testament.

 The early Christian Church fell under intense persecution from the Roman Empire, beginning with Nero in 64 AD.
 Early Christianity, in spite of persecution, flourished primarily in five centers: Jerusalem, the birthplace of Christianity, and Antioch, Rome, Alexandria, and Byzantium.
 But it was the powerful witness of Christian martyrdom that led to continued spread of the faith.
 Persecution of Christianity under Roman rulers lasted for 300 years, until the Roman Emperor Constantine issued the Edict of Milan in 313, which mandated complete toleration of Christianity in the Roman Empire.
 The Eastern Catholic and Orthodox Churches originate from the Eastern centers of Antioch, Alexandria, and Byzantium, while the Western Latin rite originates from Rome.